-Proper oversight by management would ensure that programs and operations would work effectively and efficiently.
+Proper oversight by management ensures that programs and operations would work effectively and efficiently.
 Our September 2016 report, Review of the Replacement of the Denver Medical Center, Eastern Colorado Health Care System, on the management of the construction of a new VA medical center in the Denver area, is an extremely costly example of the result of inadequate oversight.
 We confirmed the project to build a new medical center in the Denver area has experienced significant and unnecessary cost overruns and schedule slippages.
-Originally estimated for 2013 completion, it will not be ready before mid-to-late 2018, about 20 years after its need was identified in the late 1990s.
+Originally estimated for 2013 completion, it will not be ready before mid-to-late 2018, about 20 years after its need was identified.

 Through all phases of the project, we identified various factors that significantly contributed to delays and rising costs, including:

-- Inadequate planning and design, - Construction phase was initiated without adequate design plans, - A change in acquisition strategy contributed to delays and increasing costs - Change request processing was untimely.
+- Inadequate planning and design, - Initiation of the construction phase without adequate design plans, - · Changing the acquisition strategy mid-stream, and - Untimely change request processing.